Advertising helps fund Big Issue’s mission to end poverty

 There are ongoing efforts to end homelessness and rough sleeping.

-The Scottish government has declared a housing emergency while the Welsh government is also focusing on more social housing to ease its own homelessness crisis.
+The Welsh government is also focusing on more social housing to ease its own homelessness crisis and is introducing new legislation to bring a new “radical” approach to prevention.

 Meanwhile, London mayor Sadiq Khan promised to end rough sleeping in the city by 2030 before his re-election.
-Big Issue Group’s blueprint for change is calling for that goal to be replicated across the UK.

 But before you can tackle a problem, you must first learn the scale of the issue.
 That’s why it is vital that we know the facts and figures about homelessness.
 Here are the numbers you need to know: